core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * IKM-Recipient - the Input Keying Material (IKM) used in HKDF for the derivation of the Recipient Sender Key - is the concatenation of endpoint X's signature public key from the Recipient Context, the endpoint's own signature public key, and the Shared Secret.

-* The Shared Secret is computed as a cofactor Diffie-Hellman shared secret, see Section 5.7.1.2 of {{NIST-800-56A}}, where the endpoint uses its private key and the public key of the other endpoint X. For X25519 and X448, the procedure is described in Section 5 of {{RFC7748}} using public keys mapped to Montgomery coordinates, see {{montgomery}}.
+* The Shared Secret is computed as a cofactor Diffie-Hellman shared secret, see Section 5.7.1.2 of {{NIST-800-56A}}, where the endpoint uses its private key and the public key of the other endpoint X. Note the requirement of validation of public keys in {{ssec-crypto-considerations}}.
+For X25519 and X448, the procedure is described in Section 5 of {{RFC7748}} using public keys mapped to Montgomery coordinates, see {{montgomery}}.

 * info and L are as defined in Section 3.2.1 of {{RFC8613}}.